 These values have been created following consultation with all staff and parents and form the basis of the policy at Gargrave Church of England School.
-Through these we want to create a safe, calm and friendly school environment where effective learning can take place, allowing all to reach their potential personally, educationally and socially.
+Through these we want to promote good behaviour in all pupils, prevent bullying, ensure pupils remain on task.
+These values should be as standard as well as instil self-discipline and respect.